Esperanto: Geography and demography

 Esperanto is by far the most widely spoken constructed language in the world.
 Speakers are most numerous in Europe and East Asia, especially in urban areas, where they often form Esperanto clubs.
-Esperanto is particularly prevalent in the northern and central countries of Europe; in China, Korea, Japan, and Iran within Asia; in Brazil, and the United States in the Americas; and in Togo in Africa.
+Esperanto is particularly prevalent in the northern and central countries of Europe; in China, South Korea, Japan, and Iran within Asia; in Brazil, and the United States in the Americas; and in Togo in Africa.

 Countering a common criticism against Esperanto, the statistician Svend Nielsen has found no significant correlation between the number of Esperanto speakers and the similarity of a given national native language to Esperanto.
 He concludes that Esperanto tends to be more popular in rich countries with widespread Internet access and a tendency to contribute more to science and culture.
 Linguistic diversity within a country was found to have no, or perhaps a slightly reductive, correlation with Esperanto popularity.